Obama Overreaches on HHS Mandate

 While the lack of a religious exemption is what caught the public’s attention, the issue goes much, much deeper than that.

+Obamacare gives the federal government a blank check to impose its will upon health-care delivery in this country.
 It gives it the power to control the insurance industry through mandates in coverage, to control the medical-device industry through mandated taxes, and, most importantly, to control the lives of every citizen through mandated and rationed care.

 The legislation is so vague that nobody, not even the administration, knows the limits of its reach.
 When the Congressional Research Service scored the bill for how many new, unaccountable regulatory or oversight boards it would create, the answer came back that it was virtually unknowable.